statmike/vertex-ai-mlops/readme.md

 :-------------------------:
 ![](./architectures/overview/decision.png)

-This work focuses on cases where you have training date:
+This work focuses on cases where you have training data:

 | Overview |
 :-------------------------: